LibreTranslate/LibreTranslate/TRADEMARK.md

 as long as you also include the statement equally prominently:

 "[Brand Name] and [Product Name] are not officially associated with LibreTranslate or its products."

-### Cloud-based Services

-If you offer a cloud-based service that provides remote access to LibreTranslate software, it is important that you do so in a way that does not confuse users about who is offering the service.
-You must not use LibreTranslate trademarks in the name of your product or service.

-You may state in words (not using logos or images) that your product or service features or provides access to unaltered LibreTranslate software, if this is true.

-For example:

-Acceptable: [Your Product Name] featuring LibreTranslate's processing software

-Incorrect: LibreTranslate [Your Product Name]

 ### LibreTranslate Community Guidelines